Knitting needles and accessories

 Instead of custom made stitch markers I usually use yarn or cotton in a contrasting colour, or a safety pin.
 There is always something suitable nearby and is cheaper than buying custom made markers - there are photos below.

-Various sizes of needles.
-Squares are 0.5 cm.
-I am often asked about what kind of knitting needles I use.
+tips of knitting needles I am often asked about what kind of knitting needles I use.
 I almost always use straight double pointed needles (no more than 4) with my knitting belt.
 I have scores of knitting needles in all sizes and lengths - far too many.
 The majority are aluminium though I have some made from steel and bamboo.
 The needle tips are of interest to knitters and I had a request for them to be photographed on squared paper to show the length of taper - most of these taper over about 1.5 cm.

 I do have some circular needles and find them useful for holding stitches, knitting while travelling or when there are too many stitches to comfortably manage on 4 double pointed needles.
 The main problem I find is that the distance from the flexible part to the tip is too short.
 The only time knitting made my hands sore was when I used a thick circular needle (double pointed needles were unavailable and it didn't occur to me to buy wooden needles to customise).
 In a moment of weakness I had agreed to take on a commission to knit this garment.
 I could have done it on single pointed needles but would have had to purl alternate rows and seams to join, two things I prefer to avoid.